 Evaluating existing research and impacts on entire ecosystems of select regions of the San Francisco Bay known to host shark populations and other species of interest.

 - Leading the Bay Area Coastal MPA Collaborative Network, educating the public and communicating to fishermen.

-Determining regions with ideal habitat that will benefit sharks and other fish and marine invertebrates.
+Protecting areas of ideal habitat that will benefit sharks and other fish and marine invertebrates.

 Developing partners and establish stakeholder support including fishermen to support protected areas

 Garnering support from California and Malaysian fisheries management to establish seasonal, size and regional protection for sharks.